While on a cookery course with Thuan Tinh Cookery school, I was taken to explore the Hoi An market, giving an authentic peak into the local life.

 Markets are such a great way to get accustomed to a new destination and definitely something you should try to see if you can!
 The Hoi An market last all day, but the best time to see the action is first thing in the morning, as that is when locals will be picking up their groceries.

 If you plan to do some of your own shopping then there are plenty fruits you can buy, and even some tourist-aimed stalls are appearing around the fringes of the market.
 Look out for the shops selling wicker bags, they are hard to find elsewhere yet so cute and timelessly stylish (in my opinion) that you need to indulge in some while visiting!

 What is your favourite way to see local life?
-Visiting food markets and local parks are definitely some of ours!
+Visiting food markets and local parks are definitely some of mine!